AdrianoR85/30-Javascript-Challenges/README.md

 **06 Challenge:** Hidden History II
   - Write a function that takes a string and returns the each word reversed and lowercase, while, keeping the words in the same order.

+**07 Challenge:** Organizing Results
+  - Write a function that receives a two-dimensional array of integers and returns a single array containing all the numbers in ascending order.